AhmedSalih3d/SPHExample/README.md

 asynchronously, so files finish flushing when the simulation completes.
 The `example/LidDrivenCavity2d.jl` script is a lid-driven cavity setup that generates its CSV particle layout on first run and then reuses it from `input/`.
-The `example/SloshingTank2dAccMDBC.jl` script reproduces the sloshing benchmark with a motion-first setup, three boundary layers for full kernel support, and an optional acceleration-frame mode that uses the same input history.
+The `example/SloshingTank2dAccMDBC.jl` script is the acceleration-frame sloshing case with three boundary layers for full kernel support.
+The `example/SloshingTank2dRotMDBC.jl` script is the rigid-rotation sloshing case.
+The `example/CaseForces3dAcc.jl` script is a DualSPHysics ExternalForces-style 3D two-fluid case using per-group linear and angular acceleration files.
 Velocities provided in CSV inputs (e.g., for moving lids or inflows) are loaded into the initial particle state.
 For moving boundaries that should keep a prescribed velocity while staying